Flourless, Sugar-Free, Gluten-Free Peanut Butter Cookies (VIDEO)

 Way back in 2007 I spotted a recipe for Flourless Peanut Butter Cookies on Cookie Madness, and you can imagine how the world *flourless* caught my eye in that recipe title.
 I’ve made quite a few Low-Sugar or Sugar-Free Cookies since those days, but these Flourless, Sugar-Free, Gluten-Free Peanut Butter Cookies that I adapted from Anna’s recipe are still my favorites.
 If you like peanut butter cookies, I promise you’ll love this healthier version.

 I’ve made these cookies so many times through the years, and always enjoyed them.
 They’re a delicate cookie that can be a bit crumbly, so let them cool completely before you store the cookies.
-I like to use a combination of Stevia in the Raw Granulated Sweetener with a little bit of Lakanto Monkfruit Golden Sweetener for slightly more brown sugar flavor in these cookies, but if you don’t want to buy two sweeteners you can make these successfully with just the granulated Stevia or your preferred sweetener as well.
+I use Lakanto Monkfruit Golden Sweetener (affiliate link) for slightly more brown sugar flavor in these cookies, but you can make this with any sweetener you prefer.)

 (Flourless, Sugar-Free, Gluten-Free Peanut Butter Cookies were updated with better photos, December 2015.
 Check out Six Delicious Sugar-Free and Flourless Cookies to Bake for Christmas to see more cookies that are flourless and sugar-free!)